serbulent/TrainableRepresentationAnalysis/README.md

   - Scikit-MultiLearn 0.2.0
   - Tqdm 4.51

 - The tool can be run on [Code Ocean](https://codeocean.com/capsule/858401) or be clonned from this repository which can be found in generalized_representation_benchmark directory.

-- For running this tool locally please

 - Aiming to evaluate how much each representation model captures different facets of functional information, we constructed and applied benchmark tests based on;
   - inferring semantic similarities between proteins,